 Homer Rushing, "The Gorilla Comes to Darwin's England," 1990.
 (25 MB PDF)

-Over the years, with Homer's blessing, I had shared a few copies of his thesis with friends who took an interest in the subject — one went to Jim Paradis at MIT, another to Jim Secord at Cambridge, a third to Constance Clark at Worcester Polytechnic, and a fourth to Chris Heaney, now at Penn State.
-Through them, Homer's thesis garnered a number of citations in the history of science literature, including Greg Radick's remark in The Simian Tongue (2007) that it offers "the best general history of the 'gorilla war'" of the early 1860s, with its accusations of fraud and controversies over the possible evolutionary relationship between apes and men.
+Over the years, with Homer's blessing, I had shared a few copies of his thesis with friends who took an interest in the subject—one went to Jim Paradis at MIT, another to Jim Secord at Cambridge, a third to Constance Clark at Worcester Polytechnic, and a fourth to Chris Heaney, now at Penn State.
+Through them, Homer's thesis garnered a number of citations in the history of science literature, including Greg Radick's remark in The Simian Tongue (2007) that it offers "the best general history of the 'gorilla war'" of the early 1860s, when accusations of fraud broke out amid controversies over the possible evolutionary relationship between apes and men.
 Encouraged in particular by Chris Heaney, I have now finally scanned Homer's thesis and posted it above as a PDF.
 Homer wanted his work to be shared with all who took an interest in the fascinating story of Paul du Chaillu and the "gorilla war," and he was happy to have it made freely available.
 I ask only that those who read or download his thesis credit him properly in any citations of it.

 Homer Rushing, "The Gorilla Comes to Darwin's England: A History of the Impact of the Largest Anthropoid Ape on British Thinking from Its Rediscovery to the End of the Gorilla War, 1846–1863," M.A. thesis, University of Texas at Austin, 1990.